pil0706/Map_blog/_posts/2019-06-27-Learn from others 1.md

 title: Learn from Others Mistakes | 다른사람의 실수로부터 배우기
 ---

-I am going to start with screenshots of Apple (L) and Google (R) Maps with out labels and POIs
+I am going to start with screenshots of Apple (L) and Google (R) Maps without labels and POIs.

 <p align="center">
  <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/2nd/aVsg_edit.png?raw=true">
 </p>

-I have found out a few buildings on water bodies, as you may noticed from the screenshots. <br>
+I have found out a few buildings on water bodies, as you may notice from the screenshots. <br>
-These type of residence is usually in the southeast Asia.<br>
+This type of residence is usually in the Southeast Asia.<br>
-But, you are looking at somewhere in Japan
+But, you are looking at somewhere in Japan.

 <p align="center">
  <img widht="600" height="600" src="https://i.pinimg.com/originals/3a/9b/cd/3a9bcd20ab39bf79bfab51c2ad033bca.jpg">